 “A champion for all children.
-Taking Children’s wellbeing around the world.”
+Taking Children’s wellbeing and alternative education around the world.”

 I am passionate about empowering children to reach their full potential.
 I have a dream for all children around the world.
 In this highly pressured world children are under more stress with exams and academic pressure when, alternatively, they need to cultivate learning, emotional, social, spiritual and personal skills.

 I whole-heartedly agree that learning establishments need to look at the Framework for 21st Century learning created in USA by the Partnership for 21st Century learning.
 This gives young people the opportunity to incorporate social and personal skills into their learning and therefore benefiting them in their everyday life.
 See more on 21st Century Learning.

 Some autistic children do thrive in the school environment.
 For example, my oldest son, who has autism, excelled at computing and has achieved a first with honors in a computer science (with artificial intelligence) degree and a top computer programming job.
 He thrived on the routine of school and his support was managed throughout his school, college and university life by the same support team.
 He was so lucky to have this continuation of support.
 Not all children with autism are able to cope with the stress of schooling so the educational of children needs to be looked at on a case by case basis.